xbeat/Machine-Learning/README.md

 This slide introduces our intriguing problem: How long would it take someone to eat 2400 donuts?
 We'll approach this seemingly whimsical question with mathematical rigor, breaking it down into manageable components and using Python to model our solution.
 This problem is part of our series "Finding Patterns in Pointless Problems using Python," where we apply serious analytical techniques to lighthearted scenarios.

+## Reducing Memory Consumption in Neural Network Training

+Understanding Memory Usage in Neural Networks

+Memory management is crucial in deep learning as neural networks consume significant resources during training.
+The two primary memory components are static storage for model parameters and dynamic memory allocation during forward and backward passes, with the latter typically being the dominant factor.

 ## Logging Configuration and Handlers in Python

 Basic Logging Configuration